FVSCHEDULE

 Examples 🔗

-Consider a scenario where you have a principal amount of $5,000 invested at an interest rate of 2%, 2.5%, and 3% for 5 successive quarters.
-To determine the future value under these compound interest rates, you can utilize the FVSCHEDULE function: =FVSCHEDULE(5000, B2:D2), where cells B2:D2 contain the interest rates.
+Imagine you have a principal amount of $5,000, which you invest at interest rates of 2%, 2.5%, and 3% over 5 successive quarters.
+To find the future value under these compound interest rates, apply the FVSCHEDULE function: =FVSCHEDULE(5000, B2:D2), with the interest rates located in cells B2:D2.

 notes